Climate Lead

 Bringing their brand to life

-As they embraced a new name, verbal and visual identity, Climate Lead needed to carefully roll out this new brand to their internal and external stakeholders.
-We developed a suite of tools to make this transition as easy as possible – including a comprehensive brand guide, all-staff trainings and roadshow presentation to introduce their new brand to key external stakeholders.
+As they embraced a new name, verbal and visual identity, Climate Lead needed to roll out this new brand to their internal and external stakeholders.
+We co-created a suite of tools to make this transition as easy as possible – including a comprehensive brand guide, all-staff trainings and roadshow presentation to introduce their new brand to key stakeholders.

 A high-impact digital presence